 a) Resolution 1721 (XVI) of the United Nations General Assembly, which sets forth the principle of the availability of satellite communications to the nations of the world on a global basis;

-b) Resolution 71 (Rev. Busan, 2014), on the ITU strategic plan for 2015-2018, which states that the mission of ITU-R is to ensure the rational, equitable, efficient and economical use of the radio-frequency spectrum by all radiocommunication services, including those using satellite orbits;
+b) Resolution 71 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the ITU strategic plan for 2020-2023, which states that the mission of ITU is “To promote, facilitate and foster affordable and universal access to telecommunication/information and communication technology networks, services and applications and their use for social, economic and environmentally sustainable growth and development”;

-c) Resolution 135 (Rev. Busan, 2014) of the Plenipotentiary Conference, which instructs BDT to promote activities in coordination with the different Sectors of the Union to build capacities so as to provide and deepen universal access to knowledge on optimal use of telecommunication resources, including orbital resources and associated spectrum resources;
+c) Resolution 135 (Rev. Dubai, 2018) of the Plenipotentiary Conference, which instructs BDT to promote activities in coordination with the different Sectors of the Union to build capacities so as to provide and deepen universal access to knowledge on optimal use of telecommunication resources, including orbital resources and associated spectrum resources;

-d) Resolution 139 (Rev. Busan, 2014) of the Plenipotentiary Conference, which instructs the Director of BDT to coordinate with the Directors of the other Bureaux, as appropriate, to continue to assist the Member States and Sector Members with strategies that expand access to telecommunication infrastructure, particularly for rural or remote areas;
+d) Resolution 139 (Rev. Dubai, 2018) of the Plenipotentiary Conference, which instructs the Director of BDT to coordinate with the Directors of the other Bureaux, as appropriate, to continue to assist the Member States and Sector Members with strategies that expand access to telecommunication infrastructure, particularly for rural or remote areas;

-e) Resolution 37 (Rev. Dubai, 2014) of the World Telecommunication Development Conference, on bridging the digital divide, which highlights the role of satellite communications in bridging the digital divide,
+e) Resolution 37 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on bridging the digital divide, which highlights the role of satellite communications in bridging the digital divide,

 considering further